 If you have changed to a healthy diet to start the new year, but are still having slight deviations from the plan, you could be undoing all the good work the diet is doing for the health of your brain.

 A Mediterranean diet is based on vegetables, wholegrains, legumes and nuts, with healthy fats such as olive oil.
-Intake of red meat, saturated fats and sugar is limited and has been regularly associated with slower rates of cognitive decline in older adults.
+Intake of red meat, saturated fats and sugar, which are regularly associated with slower rates of cognitive decline in older adults, is limited.

 The study evaluated the brain health of 5001 adults over the age of 65 from 1993 to 2012, with the study participants completing a cognitive assessment questionnaire that tested their memory and basic information processing skills every three years.
 They also filled out a questionnaire about the frequency with which they consumed 144 food items.